adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/2_authentication.md

 Of course, the `/.auth/me` endpoint is not of any use if you cannot access it.
 The most use of this information is gained during authorization on the server and we will cover this use later on.
 However, there are reasons to pull this information on the client as well.
 For example, we may want to make the List View title be our name instead of "Tasks".

+> You can't use the /.auth/me endpoint when using custom authentication.

 Since identity provider claims can be anything, they are transferred as a list within a JSON object.
 Before we can decode the JSON object, we need to define the models.
 This is done in the shared **TaskList** project.
 I've defined this in `Models\AppServiceIdentity.cs`.

 ```csharp